-The District's Comprehensive Land Use Policy was approved by the District's Board of Commissioners on August 6, 2015 and approved by the USEPA on October 7, 2015 (see Appendix B of the GIPP linked here.
+The District's Comprehensive Land Use Policy was approved by the District's Board of Commissioners on August 6, 2015 and approved by the USEPA on October 7, 2015 (see Appendix B of the GIPP linked here).
 The Comprehensive Land Use Policy requires public entities leasing property at a nominal fee from the District to provide GI based on the size of the leasehold and the desired use.
-For any new/renewed lease, the public lessee must now pay for and include GI on its leasehold.
-Private entities leasing District land are provided incentives to implement and maintain GI for development projects based on the size and type of use of the property.
+For any new/renewed lease, the public lessee must now pay for and include GI as a condition of the lease.
+Private entities leasing District land are provided incentives to voluntarily implement and maintain GI for development projects based on the size and type of use of the property.
 Private entities installing GI will receive a credit equal to \$0.50 on the \$1.00 up to 10% of the leasehold cost, capped at 10 years, for GI improvements in excess of WMO requirements.
 The District will seek credit towards the DRC requirements outlined in Section III of this plan for any GI installed by leaseholders of District property due to GI installed as a result of the requirements of the Comprehensive Land Use Policy.

-In late 2020 and 2021, the District's Board of Commissioners authorized four lease transactions with public entities requiring the installation of Green Infrastructure as required by the Comprehensive Land Use Policy.
+In 2023, the District authorized or commenced five lease transactions with public entities requiring the installation of Green Infrastructure as required by the Comprehensive Land Use Policy.
 These leases are as follows: